PhantasmicSky/NodestoneBuilder/README.md

 ## Currently Supported Jobs

 - All jobs that are currently out in GMS (every Job except MoXuan) is supported.
-- MoXuan is Currently in Trad.
+- MoXuan(墨玄) is Currently in Trad.
 Chinese until it comes out in GMS (If it will even release outside TMS/CMS).

 ## Notes
 - \* = Function not tested fully and might sometimes return "No Optimal Combination" even though there should be one (Mostly happens when less than 3 skills are selected or if you already have more trios equipped than the number of trios to make your perfect loadout).
 Nodes are also built using brute force and might take minutes if there are a lot of nodes to build prefect tri's from.
 Might also cause browser to lock-up.
 If that happens, please use the Async Solver to move the solving to a web worker.
 - \* = While not fully tested, it is possible to equip some of the trios as the starting trios to build your perfect trios from (ex.
-You have a Lv 25 trio that you would want to incorporate, equip that trio first before pressing Auto-Build).
+If you have a Lv 25 trio that you would want to incorporate in the perfect trio build, equip that trio first before pressing Auto-Build).
 When the pop-up for equipping a trio that has already been equipped shows up, just press OK until all the prompts disappear and it should equip the remaining trios needed to create your perfect trinode setup.
+- \*\* = Function is not 100% accurate.
+Might be some color issues or edge cases of the template matching method to match skills causing wrong skill readouts.
+If you have screenshots of your node loadout for a job, please do share them so we can test and maybe find a way to fix them.
+A separate md file will be made soon to contain these cases where skills are mismatched.

 ## Version Changes
 - Version Changes have been moved to the CHANGELOG file